akarki7/Crawler/Readme.md

 -------------------------------------------------------------------

     COMPREDICT
-    ├── main.py (main file from where you run the project) ├── docs
+    ├── main.py (main file from where you pass the data and run the project) ├── docs
         ├── Documentation.pdf (contains the documentation of the project) ├── tests